coders-school/templates/module2/04-template-template-params.md

 4. Add a print function for printing the content of the internal `vector<T>` field

-5. Add a support of `std::array<T, N>`.
-The constructor should allow to copy the content of it to the internal vector.
+5. Add support of `std::array<T, N>`.
+The constructor should allow copying the content to the internal vector.